Supporting Electrification of Ridesharing Fleets

 Future research will provide siting guidance for the targeted deployment of fast-charging electric vehicle service equipment to fuel electric ride-hail vehicle fleets.
 Using data obtained through a partnership with Lyft, LCI will develop data-driven tools to predict the spatial distribution of charging demand by electric ride-hail vehicles in the Los Angeles Metro Area and recommend siting locations to optimally serve charging needs.

-Grid Impacts from the Electrification of Transit Buses, Drayage Trucks, and Light-Duty Commuter Vehicles (2019 analysis part of the Transportation Electrification Blueprint for the County of L.A.)
+(2019 analysis part of the Transportation Electrification Blueprint for the County of L.A.)

 Researchers: James Di Filippo, Bo Liu, and J.R.
 DeShazo